-7.1.5 MOBLITE
+7.1.5 MOBLITE (Transitioning to PragmaField in 2020)

 The PragmaCAD Mobile Data Terminals (MDTs) are currently deployed in the Electric Service Department's Emergency Service personnel single bucket trucks.
 There are approximately 120 vehicles equipped with MDTs, running the MOBLITE software application.
 MOBLITE is used by the emergency service personnel, who are the first responders to outages and emergency calls, such as wire down calls on normal days and during storm conditions.